LivewareProblems/haruspex-marketing/pricing.md

       * Scale Storage to your needs
       * Guided Onboarding
     actions:
-    - label: Contact sales@haruspex.dev for more info
+    - label: Contact Us for more info
       url: mailto:sales@haruspex.dev
       primary: true
       new_window: false